Persistent, Bioaccumulative, and Toxic (PBT) Chemicals under TSCA Section 6(h)

 EPA is providing background information to the public for each of the five PBT chemicals.
 These use documents provide a preliminary summary of available information collected by EPA on the manufacturing (including importing), processing, distribution in commerce, use, and disposal of each chemical.
 This is based on existing data available to EPA, including information collected under the Chemical Data Reporting rule, information from other Agency databases, other U.S. Government agencies, publicly available information from states, and a review of published literature.

-EPA is seeking nominations from individuals who represent small businesses, small governments, and small not-for-profit organizations to provide input to a Small Business Advocacy Review (SBAR) panel on the Agency’s development of a proposed rule by June 2019 to reduce exposures from the five PBT chemicals.
+EPA solicited nominations from individuals who represent small businesses, small governments, and small not-for-profit organizations to provide input to a Small Business Advocacy Review (SBAR) panel on the Agency’s development of a proposed rule by June 2019 to reduce exposures from the five PBT chemicals.

-The Agency is seeking self-nominations directly from the small entities that may be subject to the rule requirements and other representatives, such as trade associations, that exclusively or at least primarily represent potentially regulated small entities.
+The Agency asked for self-nominations directly from the small entities that may be subject to the rule requirements and other representatives, such as trade associations, that exclusively or at least primarily represent potentially regulated small entities.

-Nominations must be received by March 22, 2018.
+Nominations were due by March 22, 2018.
 For more information on how to apply, visit: https://epa.gov/reg-flex/potential-sbar-panel-regulation-persistent-bioaccumulative-and-toxic-chemicals-under

 On Thursday, September 7, 2017, at 2 pm EDT, EPA hosted a webinar, “Use Information for Persistent, Bioaccumulative, and Toxic (PBT) Chemicals Under TSCA Section 6(h).”
 This webinar provided background on the new requirements for PBT chemicals under amended TSCA and explained to interested parties the process for gathering use and exposure information the five PBT chemicals.